Trends and regulatory climate

-A resolution plan must be submitted by the committee of creditors, which should be approved by 75% of the value of both secured and unsecured creditors.
+A resolution plan must be submitted by the committee of creditors, which should be approved by 66% of the value of both secured and unsecured financial creditors.
 If no resolution plan is submitted, or such a plan is rejected by the tribunal, or the creditors vote to put the debtor into liquidation, the tribunal is required to pass a liquidation order.
 On passing the order, the moratorium is lifted and the secured creditors may enforce their respective security interests against the debtor independent of the liquidation process.
-The code provides a secured creditor with two choices in a liquidation:
+The code provides a secured creditor with two choices under liquidation:

 - to relinquish its security interest, be part of the liquidation process and receive its dues in accordance with the statutory priority of distribution; or